 Etc.

-We believe that the “reform” proposed will cause a serious damage to the concept of At-Large that was introduced in ICANN to balance the political and commercial interests by a community that defends the public interest only.
+We believe that the proposed “reform” will cause a serious damage to the At-Large Concept that was introduced in ICANN to balance the political and commercial interests by a community that defends public interest only.

-At-Large is supposed to express the interest of end-users as per the ICANN Bylaws, and was designed (also by the ICANN bylaw) so that ICANN has a presence on the ground in each country of the world representing the interests of end-users there.
+At-Large is supposed to express the interest of end-users as per the ICANN Bylaws, and was designed (the ICANN bylaw) so that ICANN has a presence on the ground in each country of the world representing the interests of end-users there.
 The At-Large Structures (ALS) ensures such presence.

-While we fully agree that individual membership should be encouraged together with ALSes, we think that well established ALSes with legal status in their country are the guarantee that At-Large is really reflecting the interests of end-users.
+While we fully agree that individual membership should be encouraged together with ALSes, we think that well established ALSes with legal status in their country are a guarantee that At-Large reflects the interests of end-users.
 Turning At-Large into an individual member (only) organization may convert it into an organization whose members use the At-Large to campaign for anti-user issues instead of supporting end-users within the principles of At-Large.

-We couldn’t understand the rational behind removing the At-Large Working Groups.
-WGs constitute the base forum for end users to voice their thoughts, discuss their concerns in relation to any given policy being discussed at ICANN, and frame agreements and strategies on how to positively impact the policy development process to benefit Internet end users.
+We could not understand the rationale behind removing At-Large Working Groups.
+Working Groups s constitute the base forum for end users to voice their thoughts, discuss their concerns in relation to any given policy being discussed at ICANN, and frame agreements and strategies on how to positively impact the policy development process to benefit Internet end users.

-We strongly disagree on the recommendation to make the NomCom involved in the selection of the Board member selected by At-Large (seat 15).
-The NomCom already appoints 2/3 of the ICANN Board voting members, which is half of the total number of directors, and shouldn’t be given any role in the seat 15-selection process.
+We strongly disagree with the recommendation to make the NomCom involved in the selection of the Board member selected by At-Large (seat 15).
+The NomCom already appoints 2/3 of ICANN Board voting members, which is half of the total number of directors, and shouldn’t be given any role in the seat 15-selection process.
 Moreover, we can’t accept that a Board member be selected systematically by a random draw.

 For the record, the other SO/AC appoint their board member(s) as per their process.
 At-large should not be different.